sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/test-build-deploy.md

 >
 > Ensure that you add config.json to your .gitignore file so you do not accidentally store secrets in your code repository.

-## Test Your Connector from IdentityNow UI
+## Test Your Connector from Identity Security Cloud UI

-Go to your IdentityNow org’s source section.
+Go to your Identity Security Cloud org’s source section.
 Create a source from the connector you just uploaded.
 This connector will display in the dropdown list: **example-connector (tag: latest)**

-After creating a source, you can to test connection, aggregate account, etc. from the IdentityNow UI.
+After creating a source, you can to test connection, aggregate account, etc. from the Identity Security Cloud UI.